-A bound asynchronous event handler is an instance of AsyncEventHandler that is permanently bound to a dedicated realtime thread.
-Bound asynchronous event handlers are for use in situations where the added timeliness is worth the overhead of dedicating an individual realtime thread to the handler.
-Individual server realtime threads can only be dedicated to a single bound event handler.
+A bound asynchronous event handler is an instance of AsyncEventHandler166 that is permanently bound to a dedicated realtime thread.
+Bound asynchronous event handlers are for use in situations where the added timeliness is worth the overhead of

-8.6.10.1.1 BoundAsyncLongEventHandler
+8.6.11.1.1 BoundAsyncLongEventHandler

+'''

+public

-public BoundAsyncLongEventHandler()
+BoundAsyncLongEventHandler()

+'''

 Create an instance of BoundAsyncEventHandler using default values.
-This constructor is equivalent to BoundAsyncEventHandler(null, null, null, null, null, false, null)
+This constructor is equivalent to BoundAsyncEventHandler(null, null, null, null, null, null, null)

-8.6.10.1.2 BoundAsyncLongEventHandler(SchedulingParameters, Release-Parameters, boolean)
+8.6.11.1.2 BoundAsyncLongEventHandler(SchedulingParameters, Release-Parameters, boolean)